Citi posts higher income as troubled assets perform better

 The bank has given investors other bad news recently.

-In February Citigroup said it was investigating $400 million (239 million pounds) of fraudulent loans it discovered it had made to a company in Mexico.
+In February Citigroup said it was investigating $400 million of fraudulent loans it discovered it had made to a company in Mexico.
 The bank has terminated one employee in the fraud, and expects to dismiss others, Corbat told analysts on Monday.

 Citigroup has found a second set of fraudulent loans, also linked to a supplier of Mexican oil company Pemex, PEMX.UL but the loans were less than $30 million, and it expects to fully recoup the funds, Gerspach said.
 He declined to identify the company.